A priori, a posteriori

 say, anything that follows from logic alone.

-e.g. regardless of observation, we can say "all bachelors are unmarried", whereas for other things we need observation.
+e.g. we can say "all bachelors are unmarried" without observing all bachelors.
+Whereas for other things we need observation.

-A posteriori knowledge are things that can only be knowable, or verifiable, from empirical evidence.
+A posteriori knowledge are things that can only be knowable/verifiable via empirical evidence.

 that which is (or must necessarily be) deduced from epirical evidence, from experience, observation, or personal decision.

-The distinction is related to objective versus subjective observation.(verify)
+The distinction is related to objective versus subjective observation,(verify) but not directly.

 Law